Jonqora/VibeCheckMyProf/README.md

 ## Prerequisites
 Before you begin, ensure of the following:
 - You will require an AWS account
-- Access to the following AWS Services: RDS, Lambda, ECR, API Gateway, S3, CloudFront, ...
+- Access to the following AWS Services: RDS, Lambda, ECR, API Gateway, S3, CloudFront
-- A minimum budget of $ $ ... to cover AWS costs
+- A budget of $50.00 to cover AWS costs, which will be more than enough for setting up a functioning copy of the application.
+    * Note: If we were to launch our app publicly and receive an average of 1M requests/month, estimated costs come to $88.35/month or approximately $1,060/year.

 ## Steps